zimbora/esp32-alarm/README.md

 [JsonObject get(String ref)](#Get)

 ## Examples
-  Run program inside examples folder to see examples
+  Run programs inside examples folder to check how it works
 ### demo
   Add alarms and then check it forever
 ### demo_callback